guardaco/cordova-plugin-firebase-dynamiclinks/README.md

 ```xml
 <preference name="AndroidLaunchMode" value="singleTask" />
 ```

+On Android you have to test whether you react properly to URI in your app just specify app package and Activity:

+  $ adb shell am start -W -a android.intent.action.VIEW -d "https://multiwallet.page.link/iGuj" com.crypto.multiwallet/.MainActivity

+Also you need to install the app first in order to register the deeplink

 Firebase Dynamic Links SDK has an [unresolved bug](https://github.com/firebase/firebase-ios-sdk/issues/233) related to parsing `deepLink` for new app installs.
 In order to get it work your dynamic link MUST have an [app preview page](https://firebase.google.com/docs/dynamic-links/link-previews), which by default.